Cabernet Sauvignon is one of the world's most widely recognized red wine grape varieties.

 Ukraine

-Vinograd Veles is the most popular grape varietal in Ukraine
+Vinograd Veles is a very popular grape varietal in Ukraine.

 A hybrid was bred in the city of Zaporozhye by the famous breeder Zagorulko V.V. in 2009.
 And already in 2010, he became one of the winners in the international competition and was awarded two gold medals.
 Its parents are the well-known varieties Sofia and Rusball.
 The hybrid is named after the god of fertility Veles.